WARM, HUMID & BREEZY... THUNDER POSSIBLE FAR NORTH

 Your First Alert Weather Forecast:

 Can you feel the warm weather building outside?
-The combination of mostly sunny skies and a southwest breeze, will push today’s high temperatures well into the 80s.
-You’ll probably notice more humidity this afternoon, which may cause you to flip on the air conditioning.
+The combination of mostly sunny skies and a southwest breeze, are pushing today’s high temperatures well into the 80s.
+You’re probably noticing more humidity too, which may cause you to flip on the air conditioning.
 Our temperatures over the next couple days will be about 10 degrees above average for late August.

 Meanwhile, there’s a front stretched out across upper Michigan and along the U.S.-Canadian border.
 This boundary will be the focus for occasional showers and thunderstorms.
 Areas near and NORTH of Highway 8 will have a chance of getting a shower or storm late this afternoon and through tonight.
 Otherwise, the rest of northeast Wisconsin will stay dry.